junxit/us-congress-code/title-20/chapter-28/sec-1087vv.md

       - **(i)** a qualified tuition program (as defined in section 529(b)(1)(A) of title 26) or other prepaid tuition plan offered by a State; and
       - **(ii)** a Coverdell education savings account (as defined in section 530(b)(1) of title 26).
     - **(B)** The term “qualified higher education expenses” has the meaning given the term in section 529(e) of title 26.
-- **(g)** *Net assets* The term “net assets” means the current market value at the time of application of the assets (as defined in subsection (f) of this section), minus the outstanding liabilities or indebtedness against the assets.
+- **(g)** *Net assets* The term “net assets” means the current market value at the time of application of the assets (as defined in subsection (f)), minus the outstanding liabilities or indebtedness against the assets.
 - **(h)** *Treatment of income taxes paid to other jurisdictions*
   - **(1)** The tax on income paid to the Governments of the Commonwealth of Puerto Rico, Guam, American Samoa, the Virgin Islands, or the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, or Palau under the laws applicable to those jurisdictions, or the comparable tax paid to the central government of a foreign country, shall be treated as Federal income taxes.
   - **(2)** References in this part to title 26, Federal income tax forms, and the Internal Revenue Service shall, for purposes of the tax described in paragraph (1), be treated as references to the corresponding laws, tax forms, and tax collection agencies of those jurisdictions, respectively, subject to such adjustments as the Secretary may provide by regulation.